After Miss Julie: Stage

 Gothenburg English Studio Theatre in Sweden made a production of After Miss Julie during the spring of 2006.
 It was directed by Naomi Jones and portrayed by Emma Parsons (Christine), Gary Whitaker (John) and Kristina Brändén Whitaker (Miss Julie).

-The Regional Premiere was at the Theatre By The Lake in Keswick on Friday, 28 July 2006.
+The regional premiere was at the Theatre by the Lake in Keswick on Friday, 28 July 2006.
 Its run ended on 1 November 2006.
 The characters were played by Juliette Goodman (Miss Julie), Guy Parry (John) and Polly Lister (Christine).
 It was directed by Simon H West.
 The production was praised for its impact, acting and sexual charge.

-Salisbury Playhouse produce a production of After Miss Julie from 1–24 October 2009, directed by Tom Daley.
+Salisbury Playhouse produced a production of After Miss Julie from 1–24 October 2009, directed by Tom Daley.

 Broadway

 The Roundabout Theatre Company produced the Broadway premiere on 22 October 2009 at the American Airlines Theatre to mixed reviews.
 It starred Sienna Miller (Miss Julie), Jonny Lee Miller (John) and Marin Ireland (Christine), and was directed by Mark Brokaw.